2022 Board of Directors & Trustees Bios

 For fun he loves to watch and participate in sports, particularly Squash and to travel, cook & eat.
 He lives in The Twin Cities with his wife Kymm, 2 cats Biggie and Coco, 2 dogs Milo and Shimo and 17-year-old daughter Caroline.
 His son William is a freshman at St. Lawrence University and his 2 other daughters Hana and Isabella are living and working in Brooklyn NY.

-Steven Millman is an award-winning researcher currently leading all research and operations initiatives across Dynata’s Advertising Solutions division, which provides activation and campaign measurement over the entire lifecycle of a campaign.
-In this role, Steven is also responsible for automation, innovation, and thought leadership.
-Prior to joining Dynata, Steven was Chief Scientist at Simmons Research (MRI-Simmons) leading measurement sciences and developing new products.
-Before Simmons Research, Steven served as Senior Vice President for Research at comScore, where he led the ad effectiveness line of business, along with all custom survey work, combining self-report with behavioral data.
-Throughout his career, Steven has maintained a focus on innovation, quantitative and statistical analysis, survey, research design and other applied research techniques.
+Steven Millman is an award-winning researcher currently leading all research and data science initiatives globally for Dynata and is responsible for automation, innovation, and thought leadership.
+Prior to this role, he ran research, data science and operations for Dynata’s Advertising Solutions division, which provides activation and campaign measurement over the entire lifecycle of a campaign.
+Before Dynata, Steven was Chief Scientist at Simmons Research (MRI-Simmons) leading measurement sciences and developing new products.
+As Senior Vice President for Research at comScore, he led the ad effectiveness line of business, along with all custom survey work, combining self-report with behavioral data.
+Throughout his career, Steven has maintained a focus on innovation, quantitative and statistical analysis, survey research, research design and other applied research techniques.
+He is also an inveterate coffee snob.

 VP, Global Marketplace Insights